the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Reusable Components

 Reusable and composable components empower you to come up with capable component hierarchies.
 They are the foundation of React's view layer.
-The last chapters mentioned the term reusability.
-You can reuse the Table and Search components by now.
-Even the App component is reusable, because you could instantiate it somewhere else again.
+The last chapters mentioned reusability.
+Now, you can reuse the Table and Search components.
+Even the App component is reusable, as you could instantiate it somewhere else again.

-Let's define one more reusable component, a Button component, which gets reused more often eventually.
+Let's define one more reusable component, a Button component, which will, eventually, be reused more often.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~